-For microwave transmission measurements, we place the MSR in a rectangular waveguide (Fig.~\ref{fig:MSR_sketch}).
-The cutoff frequencies of our waveguides are between \SI{6.5}{GHz} and \SI{7}{GHz}, the next higher mode starts propagating in each case above \SI{13}{GHz}.
+For microwave transmission measurements, we place the MSR in a rectangular waveguide (Fig.~\ref{fig:MSR_sketch}(b)).
 The fundamental TE$_{10}$ mode, which has electric field components only along the $y$-axis, is the sole propagating mode at the resonance frequency of the MSR.
-Its field strength varies along the $x$-axis with a maximum in the center~\cite{pozar_microwave_2012} (dashed line in~\ref{fig:MSR_sketch}(b)).
+Its field strength varies along the $x$-axis with a maximum in the center~\cite{pozar_microwave_2012} (dashed line in Fig.~\ref{fig:MSR_sketch}(b)).
 For the MSR placed off-center, the field strength is different on both legs, which leads to a capacitive coupling to the waveguide.
 Placed in the exact center of the waveguide, the field strength is equal on both legs of the MSR and the coupling vanishes.
-Moving the MSR closer to the waveguide wall increases the gradient of the electric field across the MSR and thus the coupling.
-Instead of changing the position of the MSR in the waveguide, we can also fabricate a MSR with legs of different length, which also modifies the coupling.
-To accurately predict the coupling of the MSR to the waveguide we performed simulations of the whole structure using a finite element solver (see supplementary material).
+Instead of changing the position of the MSR in the waveguide, to change the coupling, we can also fabricate a MSR with legs of different length.
+To accurately predict the interaction of the MSR with the waveguide we performed simulations of the whole structure using a finite element solver~\cite{see_supp}.

 We characterized the MSRs in waveguides fabricated from copper or aluminum.
-The waveguides were mounted to the baseplate of a dilution refrigerator and cooled down to \SI{20}{mK} (see supplementary material for full setup).
-We characterized the MSRs regarding their resonance frequencies and quality factors by measuring $S_{21}$~\cite{pozar_microwave_2012}.
-We fit the measured data using a circle fit routine~\cite{probst_efficient_2015} which utilizes the complex nature of the $S$-parameter (see supplementary material for details).
+The waveguides were mounted to the baseplate of a dilution refrigerator and cooled down to \SI{20}{mK}.
+The MSRs were analyzed regarding their resonance frequencies and quality factors by measuring $S_{21}$.
+We fit the measured data using a circle fit routine~\cite{probst_efficient_2015} which utilizes the complex nature of the $S$-parameter~\cite{see_supp}.

 Two sets of measurements were performed.
 First, we measured the MSRs under variation of input powers, ranging from below the single photon limit to several million photons circulating in the resonator.
-Second, we stepwise increased the base temperature to \SI{1}{K} and performed measurements with input powers at the single photon limit.
+Second, we stepwise increased the base temperature to \SI{1}{K} and performed measurements at single photon powers.